chronoDave/leaf-db/README.md

 Fields cannot start with `$` (modifier field).
 Values cannot be `undefined`.

-`insert()` will reject on the first invalid draft if `strict` is enabled, otherwise invalid drafts are ignored.

 `leaf-db` does not keep track of when drafts are inserted, updated or deleted.

 <b>Example</b>